axelerant/aihrus-framework/README.md

 # Aihrus Framework

-A helper library for WordPress plugins by Aihrus.
+A helper library for WordPress plugins by Aihrus and maintained by [Axelerant](//axelerant.com).

 ## Features